 How To Turn Yourself In

 If the police have a, or if you have to report to start a sentence, it is highly recommended that you do the right thing and turn yourself in.
 In the case of an outstanding warrant, go to the jail intake center, and let them know that you think there may be a warrant out for your arrest.
 They will check their system to see if there are any outstanding local, state or federal arrest warrants out for you, and if so, they will ask that you surrender yourself and you will be taken into custody.
 If it is for a jail sentence, go down to the jail at the exact time and date that the sentence order states.
 Make sure that you are not late to report.
-Only bring approved items with you, such as your drivers license or even state issued ID, any prescription medication you might take, as well as a official sentencing order.
+Only bring approved items with you, such as your driver’s license or even state issued ID, any prescription medication you might take, as well as an official sentencing order.

 Inmates need to provide each visitor’s name and date of birth to the jail in advance.
 Your visitors will be put in a log of visitors as an approved visitor.
 Each visitor must provide acceptable photo identification.
 Anyone that gets to visitation or that is not an approved visitor will not be able to attend visitation.